apache/incubator-wayang/guides/semantic-operators-in-Wayang.md

     );
 ```

-Note that you should provide multiple configurations if you have more semantic operators.
+Note that you should provide a separate configuration for each semantic operator.
-Now we register these UDFs to the `SemanticPlugin` this will automatically construct a new operator
+Now we register these UDFs with the `SemanticPlugin` this automatically constructs a new operator
-per UDF, please note this may have implications for optimization time depending on your setup.
+per UDF.
+Please note this may have implications for optimization time depending on your setup.

 ```java
 final SemanticPlugin plugin = Semantic.plugin()